 All of these are equally important.
-Whether you want to make your home look better for your benefit or to attract the eyes of a buyer, it isn’t always the easiest responsibility to shoulder, especially if you consider yourself a do-it-yourselves kind of individual and plan to handle much of the work on your own.
-Naturally, you should look for help wherever you can get it, from episodes of HGTV to consultations with your home inspector or an appropriate service person.
+Whether you want to make your home look better for you your benedit or to attract the eyes of a buyer, it isn’t always the easiest responsibility to shoulder, especially if you consider yourself a do-it-yourselves kind of individual and plan to handle much of the work on your own.
+Naturally, you should look for help wherever you can get it, from episodes of HGTV to consulrations with your home inspector, or an appropriate service person.

 Make Notes – Make Your Own Home Inspection Report

 To perform a proper inspection, you’re going to need some gear.
-Gather a pair of gloves, a flashlight and flathead and Phillips-head screwdrivers for probing, Popular Mechanics advised.
-If you’re planning to inspect an area you believe to be structurally unsound, get yourself some head protection as well.
+Gather a pair of gloves, a flashlight, flathead screwdriver, and a Phillips screwdriver for probing, Popular Mechanics advises.
+If you’re planning to inspect an area you belive to be strucurally unsound, get yourself some head protection as well.

 Once you’ve assembled your equipment, formulate an inspection plan.
 Evaluate the exterior and interior of your home, focusing on essential architectural features such as the foundation and roof.
 Additionally, be sure to collect important information about your property, the American Home Inspectors Directory suggested.
 You need details, such as its date of construction, to contextualize what you ultimately find.

 Be your own home inspector.
 Look carefully at all aspects of your home, both inside and the exterior.
 Look and …SEE!!!